Jan-Osch/pshell/README.md

 ###Sort
 ###Filter

-Write dead simple python, and save time instead of searching stackOverflow for syntax for that particular bash command that you will forget in 5 minutes.
+Write dead simple python, and save time instead of searching stackOverflow for bash syntax you will forget in 5 minutes.